Casey Demons: History

-Casey was founded in 1903 as the Spring Vale Football Club (later spelt Springvale), and from 1915 it played at what became its traditional home ground, the Spring Vale Recreation Reserve at Newcomen Road, Spring Vale.
+Casey was founded in 1903 as the Spring Vale Football Club (later spelt Springvale), and from 1915 it played at what became its traditional home ground, the Springvale Reserve at Newcomen Road.
 After initially playing in the Mulgrave Football Association, the club joined the Berwick District Football Association (BDFA) in 1911, and won the premiership.
 The club played in the BDFA until the Second World War; in its time in the BDFA, the club won seven premierships.
 After the war, the club switched to the more metropolitan-based Caulfield Oakleigh District League.
 After winning the 1956 premiership, the club switched to the Federal Football League, the top suburban league in the southern suburbs of Melbourne.
 The club became a powerhouse of the Federal League, and in its 25 years in the league from 1957 to 1981, it won seven premierships, including four in a row from 1960 to 1963, and missed the finals only twice.
 Overall, the club won fifteen senior premierships at suburban level.

 Due to Springvale's strength as a club, it was seen as a strong contender to join the Victorian Football Association, the second-highest level of senior football in Melbourne.
 The club was offered entry to the VFA in 1961, after its first Federal League premiership, but the club turned down the offer, seeking to consolidate its strength in the Federal League, and worried that the proximity of Oakleigh and Dandenong could stifle its competitiveness.
 The club applied for VFA membership in 1978, but the VFA was not looking to expand at that time.
 Finally, as part of the VFA's expansion and restructure in 1982, Springvale was admitted to Division 2.
 Springvale won the Division 2 premiership in its second year in 1983, and was promoted to Division 1 in 1984, and narrowly avoided relegation for the next three years.

 In December 1986, Springvale was earmarked for exclusion under the Association's controversial Football Organisation Review Team (FORT) recommendations, which sought to rationalise the Association to a stronger twelve-club competition in a single division, but which were never formally enacted after being rejected by the clubs.
 Less than a year later, after recruiting Phil Maylin and three other former League players in the pre-season, Springvale proved the FORT wrong by rising to the finals for the first time and winning the 1987 Division 1 premiership.
 Springvale was one of only two of the FORT review's excluded clubs to survive in the VFA beyond 1991, the other being Werribee.
 Springvale dominated the VFA/VFL in the late 1990s, winning four premierships in five years: 1995, 1996, 1998 and 1999.

 When the VFA/VFL was aligned with the TAC Cup, Springvale was initially aligned with the nearby Oakleigh Chargers, with that affiliation lasting from 1995 until 1998.
 Since 1999, Springvale has been affiliated with the Gippsland Power.